MicrosoftDocs/customer-insights/ci-docs/data/data-unification-best-practices.md

 :::image type="content" source="media/status-match-times.png" alt-text="Screenshot of Status page showing Match run times.":::

-View the rule statistics on the Deduplication and Match pages to see if the number of Unique records changes.
+View the rule statistics on the **Deduplication rules** and **Matching rules** pages to see if the number of **Unique records** changes.
 If a new rule matches some records, and the unique record count doesn't change, then a previous rule identified those matches.

 :::image type="content" source="media/unify-unique-records.png" alt-text="Screenshot of Matching rules page highlighting Unique records.":::